High School Academic Scholarships: Overview

 Bishop Hendricken High School awards merit scholarships to students in each freshman class who show the greatest academic promise.
 There are multiple levels of merit scholarships available, and you will find descriptions of each level listed below.
 Academic scholarships are awarded on the basis of the student’s performance on the Catholic High School Entrance Exam, as well as their grades from the 7th and 8th grade and good school citizenship.
 Only students who take the entrance exam at Bishop Hendricken are given consideration for merit scholarship review.

-Bishop Hendricken offers over 20 merit scholarships to incoming freshmen based on their performance in the top 3-5% on the entrance exam taken here at Hendricken.
+Bishop Hendricken offers approximately 15 merit scholarships to incoming freshmen based on their performance in the top 3-5% on the entrance exam taken here at Hendricken.
 While we do look at other academic criteria, please note that the entrance exam is the primary criteria.

 Other grants and scholarship awards are available based on financial need and academic performance, and that review is ongoing throughout the winter and spring months.
 Not all scholarships are listed here, but other specific scholarships available include:

-Joseph Healey Scholarship – The Healey Scholarship is a full four-year tuition scholarship awarded annually to a student who demonstrates strong academic achievement and financial need.
-Financial need is a specific requirement; to qualify, families must submit a FACTS financial aid application by February 16, 2018.
+The Healey Scholarship is a full four-year tuition scholarship awarded annually to a student who demonstrates strong academic achievement and financial need.
+Financial need is a specific requirement; to qualify, families must submit a FACTS financial aid application by February 15, 2019.
 Applications for the Healey scholarship are by invitation only.
 Students who qualify for the scholarship, based on both academic criteria and financial need, will be invited to apply in March and the scholarship is awarded in April.

 Additional scholarships are private donor scholarships and may or may not be available each year.
 For all other scholarships, the Admissions Office will pre-qualify applicants based on specific criteria (financial need, hometown, etc.) and will notify the student if he qualifies and needs to complete a separate application process.
-Scholarship review is on-going from late January through May each year.
+Scholarship review is on-going from early February through May each year.
 For more information, please contact Mrs. Solomon at the number below.

 Contact & Information